 Things To See And Do In Guadeloupe

 Chutes du Carbet

-Take the drive up to the Chutes du Carbet lookout and you will be rewarded with a view of two magnificent waterfalls plunging straight down a sheer mountain face.
-The walk to the second-highest waterfall (110m/361ft) takes 30 minutes and the walk up to the highest waterfall takes about 2 hours (115m/377ft).
+Take the drive up to the Chutes du Carbet lookout you will be rewarded with a view of two magnificent waterfalls plunging down a sheer mountain face.
+The walk to the second-highest waterfall (110m/361ft) takes 30 minutes; it's about a two-hour hike to the highest waterfall (115m/377ft).

 Musée Du Rhum

-Dedicated to the history of sugar and rum production, this museum is located on the site of the former Reimonenq Distillery in the village of Bellevue.
-Exhibits include an old distillery, cane-extraction gears, and a vapor machine dating back to 1707.
-The collection also includes model ships and a fascinating collection of giant insects from around the world.
+Dedicated to the history of sugar and rum production this museum is at the site of the former Reimonenq Distillery in the village of Bellevue.
+Exhibits include an old distillery, cane-extraction gears and a vapor machine dating from 1707.
+The collection also includes model ships and a fascinating collection of giant insects from around the globe.

 Parc National de la Guadeloupe

-Located in the heart of Basse-Terre, this national park makes for a great drive and/or hike through orchid-filled rainforests and fern-covered hillsides.
-Maison de la Forêt, situated in the middle of the park at the very centre of Basse-Terre, has an exhibit centre with (French-only) displays of the forest.
+At the heart of Basse-Terre, this national park makes for a great drive and/or hike through orchid-filled rainforests and fern-covered hillsides.
+Maison de la Forêt, in the middle of the park at the very centre of Basse-Terre, has an exhibit centre with (French-only) displays on the forest.

-Musée St. John Perse occupies an attractive 19th century colonial building with ornate wrought-iron balconies.
-The museum is dedicated to the renowned poet and Nobel laureate Alexis Léger (1887-1975), better known as St. John Perse.
-The house offers both a glimpse at period Creole homes and displays on Perse's life and work.
+Musée St-John Perse occupies an attractive 19th-century colonial building with ornate wrought-iron balconies.
+The museum is dedicated to the renowned poet and Nobel laureate Alexis Léger (1887-1975), better known as St John Perse.
+The house offers both a glimpse of a period Creole home and displays on Perse's life and work.